Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Method

 \begin{itemize} \item \textbf{Events for which the reweighting process failed to achieve an adequate effective sample size.} The number of effective samples in a posterior distribution after reweighting is

-We deem any events with $n_{\rm eff} < 100$ undersampled, and do not include them in the main body of this work.
-The undersampled events from GWTC-2.1 and GWTC-3 are listed along with undersampled events from GWTC-2 in Appendix \ref{sec:undersampled}.
+We deem any events with $n_{\rm eff} < 100$ undersampled, and do not include them in this work.
+Potential causes of undersampling are explored in Appendix \ref{sec:undersampled}.

 \item \textbf{Binaries likely to contain at least one neutron star.} These include those confidently designated as binary neutron stars (BNS; GW170817, GW190425), neutron star--black hole (NSBH) binaries (GW191219, GW200105, GW200115), and events with secondaries of ambiguous mass that may be black holes or neutron stars (GW190814, GW190917, GW200210).
 We neglect BNS and likely NSBH events from the analysis presented in the main body of this paper because their formation mechanisms may be drastically different from those of BBH mergers, and we wish to make statements about the formation channels that produce the BBH mergers in our population.
 When studied with the reweighting method, we find that GW190814A fails to achieve a high reweighting efficiency; this is expected, since higher-order modes are known to be present in this signal, and both models used in this work incorporate only the $(2, 2)$ mode \citep{GW190814}.
-GW190412, which is thought to be a unequal-mass black hole binary with mass ratio $q \sim 0.27$, also has higher-order mode content, and also ends up undersampled (see Appendix \ref{sec:undersampled}).
-We provide posterior probability distributions for ambiguous binaries GW190917 and GW200210 in Appendix \ref{sec:nsbh}.
-The eccentricity distribution inferred for both events is uninformative. \end{itemize}
+GW190412, which is thought to be a unequal-mass black hole binary with mass ratio $q \sim 0.27$, also has higher-order mode content, and also ends up undersampled.
+We do not provide posterior probability distributions for GW190917 and GW200210, despite their adequate sample size after reweighting; their mass ratio posteriors rail against the lower mass ratio prior limits, implying that the true probability distribution extends below the lowest value of mass ratio contained within the prior, and the eccentricity distribution inferred for both events is uninformative.
+We leave eccentric analyses of systems containing low-mass black holes or neutron stars for future work. \end{itemize}